Angel of Hadley: Historiography and influences on fiction

 The first publication of the angel tale was apparently in the late 18th century by Thomas Hutchinson in his History of the Province of Massachusetts Bay, in which he describes the tale as having originated with John Leverett's family.
 Subsequent historians picked up and elaborated on the story.
 Later in the 19th century historians began to examine the story more critically, with George Sheldon specifically debunking it in 1874.
 Because of the inconsistencies raised by Sheldon, many 20th-century historians have accepted that the tale does not describe an event that actually happened, and it has been widely propagated as not having occurred.
 Douglas Wilson carefully reassessed the available evidence, concluding in his 1987 paper on the matter that it might have taken place, and that the event, and Goffe's involvement in it, were covered up by Goffe's protectors.

 The legend furnished ideas used by Sir Walter Scott in Peveril of the Peak and by James Fenimore Cooper in The Wept of Wish-ton-Wish.
 It is also a likely source for "The Grey Champion", a Nathaniel Hawthorne short story that features an elderly Puritan man who brandishes a sword in defense of his people.
 Jack Dunn wrote The Diary of General William Goffe published in 1982 which was syndicated in The Valley Advocate in weekly installments as "The Angel of Hadley".

+Goffe is portrayed as The Angel of Hadley in Channel 4's New Worlds (2014), the sequel to 2008's The Devil's Whore (in North America, The Devil's Mistress).